Vacuum Insulated Tubing

-In order to produce adequate volumes of oil from heavy oil formations like the tar sands, it will require a means of lowering the viscosity of the oil in order to pump the fluid to surface.
+In order to produce adequate volumes of oil from heavy oil formations, it will require a means of lowering the viscosity of the oil in order to pump the fluid to surface.
 One of the methods to lower the viscosity of the oil is to introduce heat to the oil.
-The injection of Steam into the heavy oil formations is a widely used method.
+The injection of steam into the heavy oil formations is a widely used method.
 The thermal injection of steam can cause problems to the well.
 Thermal expansion of materials can create mechanical failures to equipment.
 If the steam quality is low, it will affect the steam oil ratio and become inefficient.
-There may also be areas of the well that heat is not desirable, like fresh water aquifers.
+There may also be areas of the well that heat is not desirable, like freshwater aquifers.

 In most thermal injection wells, the steam is delivered to the formations via tubular and casing.
 This distance can exceed 1000 meters and as a result, will reduce the steam temperature.
 Insulating the tubing that delivers the steam to the formation will maintain the quality of the steam.

 The Vacuum Insulated Tubing (VIT) is manufactured by installing an inner tube inside an outer tube.
 The annular between the two tubes is filled with a getter and then sealed on both ends.
 The tube is then heated to a controlled temperature to create a chemical creation of the getter.
 After the tube is cooled, the annular space becomes a vacuum.
 These vacuum (K-Values – BTU/h.• ft.• F) are then measured and rated into five different categories, (A-E) dependent on their insulation values:

 “A” = 0.035 – 0.046, “B” = 0.023 – 0.035, “C” = 0.012 – 0.023, “D” = 0.0035 – 0.0116, “E” = 0.0012 – 0.0035